yuvalsol/POCOGenerator/README.md

 ### One-to-One Relationship

 A database implementation of One-to-One relationship is when the primary key of one table is also a foreign key to the primary key of another table.
 POCO Generator doesn't recognize unique key/unique index database implementation of One-to-One relationship.
-The SQL Server implementation of One-to-One relationship is technically 1-to-0 or 1.
+The SQL Server implementation of One-to-One relationship is technically One-to-Zero-or-One relationship.

 In this example, the foreign key is from `Employee.BusinessEntityID` to `Person.BusinessEntityID`. `Person.BusinessEntityID` is the primary key of `Person` and `Employee.BusinessEntityID` is **both** the primary key of `Employee` and a foreign key to the primary key of `Person`.